mbrycke/mbrycke.github.io/_posts/2018-12-1-RandomForest2.md

 title: Random Forest Part 2
 ---
 ## Random Forest applied to a big dataset.
 We will continue using random forest, but this time  we will use it for regression analysis (as compared to classification in the Titanic data set).
-We will use the data from the kaggle competition [Corporacion Favorita Grocery sales Forecasting](https://www.kaggle.com/c/favorita-grocery-sales-forecasting) This dataset is much larger so we will have to use different techniques handling this, unless we an powerfull computer and alot of memory.
+We will use the data from the kaggle competition [Corporacion Favorita Grocery sales Forecasting](https://www.kaggle.com/c/favorita-grocery-sales-forecasting) This dataset is much larger so we will have to use different techniques handling this, unless we have a powerfull computer and alot of memory.

 ```python